helm/helm-www/content/docs/topics/charts_hooks.md

 2. The Helm library install API is called
 3. CRDs in the `crds/` directory are installed
 4. After some verification, the library renders the `foo` templates
-5. The `crd-install` hooks are executed
-6. The library prepares to execute the `pre-install` hooks (loading hook resources into Kubernetes)
+5. The library prepares to execute the `pre-install` hooks (loading hook resources into Kubernetes)
-7. The library sorts hooks by weight (assigning a weight of 0 by default) and by name for those hooks with the same weight in ascending order.
+6. The library sorts hooks by weight (assigning a weight of 0 by default) and by name for those hooks with the same weight in ascending order.
-8. The library then loads the hook with the lowest weight first (negative to positive)
+7. The library then loads the hook with the lowest weight first (negative to positive)
-9. The library waits until the hook is "Ready" (except for CRDs)
+8. The library waits until the hook is "Ready" (except for CRDs)
-10. The library loads the resulting resources into Kubernetes.
+9. The library loads the resulting resources into Kubernetes.
 Note that if the `--wait` flag is set, the library will wait until all resources are in a ready state and will not run the `post-install` hook until they are ready.
-11. The library executes the `post-install` hook (loading hook resources)
+10. The library executes the `post-install` hook (loading hook resources)
-12. The library waits until the hook is "Ready"
+11. The library waits until the hook is "Ready"
-13. The library returns the release object (and other data) to the client
+12. The library returns the release object (and other data) to the client
-14. The client exits
+13. The client exits

 What does it mean to wait until a hook is ready?
 This depends on the resource declared in the hook.
 If the resources is a `Job` kind, the library will wait